dputhier/pygtftk/docs/source/ologram.rst

 For statistical reasons, we recommend shuffling across a relevant subsection of the genome only (ie. enhancers only) using --bed-excl or --bed-incl.
 This ensures the longer combinations have a reasonable chance of being randomly encountered in the shuffles.
 Conversely, if you do not filter the combinations, keep in mind that the longer ones may be enriched even though they are present only on a few base pairs, because at random they would be even rarer.
 As such, we recommend focusing comparisons on combinations of similar order (number of sets).

-**Exact combinations:** By default, OLOGRAM will compute "inexact" combinations, meaning that when encountering an overlap of [Query + A + B + C] it will count towards [A + B + ...].
-For exact intersections (ie. [Query + A + B + nothing else]), set the --multiple-overlap-target-combi-size flag to the number of --more-bed plus one (for the query).
+**Exact combinations:** By default, OLOGRAM will compute "inexact" combinations, meaning that when encountering an overlap of [Query + A + B + C] it will still count as an observation of [Query + A + B + ...] (meaning "Query + A + B + any other set").
+For exact intersections (ie. [Query + A + B + nothing else]), set the --exact flag to True.
 You will know if the combinations are computed as inexact by the '...' in their name in the result file.

 In any case, only intersections with the query are counted. ie. Query+A+B is counted, but A+B+C is not.

 With inexact combinations, if A+B is very enriched and C is depleted, A+B+C will be enriched.
 It is more interesting to look at C's contribution to the enrichment.
 Relatedly, longer combinations are usually more enriched since they involve more theoretically independant sets.
-Combinations of similar orders should be compared.
+Relatedly, you should compare the enrichments of combinations of similar orders (number of sets in the combinations) since longer combinations tend to be more enriched under (H_0).